Farmaki

 Farmaki (Φαρμάκη, [faɾ'maci]) is a village of the Elassona municipality.
 Before the 2011 local government reform it was a part of the municipality of Sarantaporo.
-The 2011 census recorded 156 inhabitants in the village.
 Farmaki is a part of the community of Tsapournia.

 History

 The settlement is recorded as village and as "Farmaki" in the Ottoman Maliyeden Müdevver Defter number 66 dating to 1470.

 Economy

 The population of Farmaki is occupied in animal husbandry and agriculture.